victor-thu/DreamSwapV/README.md

 Licenses for borrowed code and third-party dependencies can be found in [code_licenses.md](https://code.byted.org/wangweitao.owl/DreamSwapV/blob/main/code_licenses.md) and [third_party.txt](https://code.byted.org/wangweitao.owl/DreamSwapV/blob/main/third_party.txt) file.

 ### License
-The project is licensed under the [Apache2.0 license](https://code.byted.org/wangweitao.owl/DreamSwapV/blob/main/LICENSE.txt).
+The project is licensed under the [Apache 2.0 license](https://code.byted.org/wangweitao.owl/DreamSwapV/blob/main/LICENSE.txt).
 To utilize or further develop this project for commercial purposes through proprietary means, permission must be granted by us (as well as the owners of any borrowed code).

 ### Citations
 Please consider citing the related paper(s) in your publications if it helps your research.